U.S. fintech startup Stripe valued at $20 billion in latest funding round

 The latest funding round was led by billionaire investor Chase Coleman’s hedge fund Tiger Global Management, along with DST Global and Sequoia, Stripe said.

-The company also announced on Wednesday a number of new customers, including Alphabet Inc’s Google, ride-hailing services Didi and Uber Technologies Inc [UBER.UL] and music streaming service Spotify Technology SA.
+The company also announced on Wednesday a number of new customers, including Alphabet Inc’s (GOOGL.O) Google, ride-hailing services Didi and Uber Technologies Inc [UBER.UL] and music streaming service Spotify Technology SA (SPOT.N).

 The list of customers shows how Stripe is targeting a new market of larger businesses.
 After launching in 2010, Stripe quickly became the payments service of choice for other Silicon Valley startups, offering a quick and relatively simple way to collect payments from customers without the hassle of traditional banking procedures.